Simple Craigslist Job Posting Tips that Deliver Real Candidates

 Posting job ads to Craigslist can be tough.

-It can be hard to get noticed by the right applicants, even while you get a flood of the wrong ones.
+It can be hard to get noticed by the right job seeker, even while you get a flood of the wrong ones.

 But it can't be ignored.
-Craigslist is one of the most popular job boards in the world - for many positions it's the go-to place to get your job in front of a lot of candidates, and it's inexpensive in most markets.
+Craigslist is one of the most popular job boards in the world - for many positions it's the go-to job site to get your role in front of applicants, and it's inexpensive in most markets.

-To help you take advantage of this powerful channel for broadcasting your jobs, I'll show you how to post a job on Craigslist that gets people's attention, with step-by-step posting instructions, and a quick tip for cutting through a flood of candidates.
+To help you take advantage of this powerful channel for broadcasting your job openings, I'll show you how to post a job on Craigslist that gets people's attention, with step-by-step job listing instructions, and a quick tip for cutting through a flood of applications.

 Craigslist Job Posting Pricing

-What will it cost you to post to Craigslist?
+What will it cost you to post a job listing on Craigslist?
 The pricing is quite different from your typical job board.

 Craigslist charges by city.
-In smaller regions and cities Craigslist job postings are totally free.
-From there, the price is tiered at $15, $25, $35, and $45 per posting, with San Francisco the only city in the $75 per posting category.
+In a very small number of regions and cities Craigslist job postings are totally free.
+From there, the price is tiered at $15, $25, $35, and $45 per posting, with listings in San Francisco the only ones at $75 per posting category.

 Is there a Difference Between Craigslist Paid and Free Ads?